IB Computer Science II Syllabus

 - Students are required to have a computer with internet access at home.

-If you wish to schedule time in the lab during lunch or after school, please e-mail or come talk to me.
+If you wish to schedule time in the lab during Generals Period, lunch, or after school, please e-mail or come talk to me.

 Students are expected to follow the Acceptable Use Policy as well as other school policies

 - During lecture time, please take off your headphones and turn off your listening devices

 - Avoid being rude with your cell phone

 - During work time (not quiz/test time), you are encouraged to work with others, but DO NOT do their work for them

 - Please do not spin in the chairs or lean too far back because the desks will be marred

 - No food or drink in the lab area